WQFX-FM

+WQFX-FM (103.1 FM) is a radio station licensed to Russell, Pennsylvania, United States, and serving the Jamestown, New York and Warren, Pennsylvania areas.
+Owned by Lilly Broadcasting, WQFX airs a mainstream rock format and is the area affiliate for the Cleveland Browns Radio Network and the Sabres Hockey Network.

-On August 1, 2019 WQFX returned to its 1990s-era branding of "Rock 103" (having been branded as "103.1 The Fox" for most of the 21st century to that point) and repositioned itself as a mainstream/active rock station with more recent rock tracks.
+On August 1, 2019, WQFX returned to its 1990s-era branding of "Rock 103" (having been branded as "103.1 The Fox" for most of the 21st century to that point) and repositioned itself as a mainstream/active rock station with more recent rock tracks.